Forhadx/Forhadx/README.md

 <h2> I'm a Fullstack developer</h2>

-- 🔭 I’m currently working on socket.io and webRTC.
+- 🔭 I’m currently working as a backend developer.
 - ⚡ I have good knowledge of NodeJs and ReactJs.
 - ✍️ I love to make projects with new technologies.
 - 😀 Hire me, for your interesting project.